datumforge/enthistory/README.md

 ### Restoring History

-If you need to rollback a row in the database to a specific history entry, you can use the `.Restore()` function to accomplish that.
+If you need to rollback a row in the database to a specific history entry, you can use the `.Restore()` function to accomplish that. **NOTE**: do not attempt to do this in your production environment or otherwise without testing in advance and creating your own SOP's around these types of procedures.
+By rolling back you are effectively overwriting your primary data source with a new entry, so use with caution!

 Here's an example:

 ```go
 // Let's say we create this character